Entertainment

 Entertainment / Books News /

-Here are the bestsellers for the week that ended Saturday, March 22, compiled from data from independent and chain bookstores, book wholesalers and independent distributors nationwide, powered by Circana BookScan © 2025 Circana.
+Here are the bestsellers for the week that ended Saturday, May 3, compiled from data from independent and chain bookstores, book wholesalers and independent distributors nationwide, powered by Circana BookScan © 2025 Circana.

 (Reprinted from Publishers Weekly, published by PWxyz LLC. © 2025, PWxyz LLC.)